Note: We've reached 200 submissions. Therefore, we are closing this contest and we won't be accepting new submissions.

 Deadline: December 15th, 2024, at 11:59 PM Pacific Standard Time (PST)

 Submission Capacity: Please note that if we receive an overwhelming number of entries (over 200), we will stop accepting submissions in order to maintain the quality of the evaluation process.
-As of now, we have received fewer than 100 entries so there's ample time to participate.
+As of now, we've reached capacity and we are not accepting new entries..

 Language and Format: All submissions must be in English.
 Your submission should only contain raw text without any formatting such as bold or italicized text.
 Please also avoid using images, comic strips, GIFs, etc. Moreover, it is advisable to reduce or altogether avoid the use of dialogue in your short story to ensure its successful adaptation into a generated audiobook (refer to the Evaluation Process section for details).